retry51776/notes/development/ai/README.md

 > I think the fundamental idea of AI is past determent future.
 > > What I mean is AI extract pattern from past data, assumes those pattern will most likely works in future problem.

-## Hardware
-- near memory design:
-- reconfigurable dataflow hardware vs parallelism on top of existing computation

-> At the end of the day, only limitation is space; space either assign to computation(flexible or efficiency) or storage(latency or throughput);

 ## Basic Terms:
 - Learning Workflow
   - Forward Propagation